aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 ### 1.6.5.
 Can you deploy the solution without Fortinet Firewall Licenses?

 Yes, if license files are not provided, the firewalls will come up configured and route traffic, but customers will have no mechanism to manage the firewalls/change the configuration until a valid license file is added.
-If invalid licence files are provided, the firewalls will fail to load the provided configuration, will not enable routing, will not bring up the VPN tunnels and will not be managable.
+If invalid licence files are provided, the firewalls will fail to load the provided configuration, will not enable routing, will not bring up the VPN tunnels and will not be manageable.
 Customers will need to either remove and redeploy the firewalls, or manually configure them.
 If performing a test deployment, please work with your local Fortinet account team to discuss any options for temporary evaluation licenses.

 ### 1.6.6.
 I installed additional software on my Accelerator deployed RDGW / rsyslog host, where did it go?